bstiq/charybdis-wireless-3x6/README.md

 | r3       | 2            |
 | thumb    | 1            |

 The key caps are DES profiled.
 These were designed by [pseudoku](https://github.com/pseudoku/PseudoMakeMeKeyCapProfiles), and the key set files in this repo will print sets of 10 keys for row one, two, and three, and a single set of ergo thumb keys.
+Row two will have home dots for the keys that go under each index finger.

 JLC3DP SLS printed these in white 1172Pro Nylon.
-They sent the same warning asking for the risks to be accepted, and they all turned out fine as well.
+My intent with the white is to dye them later on.

+I was sent the same warning about parts being too thin and possible breaking/misprint during production, but again the risks were accepted, and they arrived without any issues.
+The combination of the texture of the SLS prints and the shape of the DES profile is very comfortable to type on.

 Note - JLC3DP charges per-part, and only allows combining a maximum of 10 small parts into a single print, which is why the sprues are part of the STL files.
+This means that each order is 10 keys for the standard rows and six keys for the thumbs.

-However, if you have different printing requirements/capabilities, the OpenSCAD code from [toniz4](https://github.com/toniz4/PseudoMakeMeKeyCapProfiles) was forked and modified to allow rendering whatever keys you like, with or without sprues.
-If more than one set of keys is rendered at a time, and sprues are enabled, they will be meshed to make them a single part.
+If you have different printing requirements/capabilities, the OpenSCAD code from [toniz4](https://github.com/toniz4/PseudoMakeMeKeyCapProfiles) was forked and modified to allow rendering whatever keys you like, with or without sprues, and with or without home dots.
+If more than one set of rows is rendered at a time, and sprues are enabled, they will be meshed to make them a single part.

 To render your own STL files, clone the [fork](https://github.com/280Zo/PseudoMakeMeKeyCapProfiles) and update the keeb.scad file as desired.